 Course teached as: B016453 - ECONOMICS OF INNOVATION Second Cycle Degree in ECONOMICS AND DEVELOPMENT Curriculum DEVELOPMENT ECONOMICS

-The course pursues four objectives: 1) to expand the perspective developed during the preceding courses by taking the innovation processes into account.
+The course pursues three objectives: 1) to expand the perspective developed during the preceding courses by taking the innovation processes into account.
 2) To look into the analysis of decision processes of economic units by introducing information and knowledge processes within the economic evaluation.
-3) To reinforce the analytical and theoretical framework by developing the awareness of importance of concepts relating to system thinking.
-4) To foster the acquisition of a set of basic concepts in order to analyse innovation dynamics: taxonomy of innovations; techno-economic trajectories; complex adaptive systems; analytical and computational devices for representing the evolution of economies; organizational models such as hyperstructures, global production networks, and so on.
+3) To reinforce the analytical and theoretical framework thanks to system thinking.

 Previous recommended examinations: Political Economy, International Economy, Econometrics.